9 Steps to create your DJ mix

 Before adjusting transitions, you might want to:

-Reorder some songs, by moving and changing the order in the playlist.
+1. Reorder some songs by moving and changing their order in the playlist.

-Change the position of songs, so they start sooner or later against the previous track.
+2. Change the position of songs in the blue transition window so they start sooner or later.

-Solve harmonic issues - by clicking the red alert in the playlist, DJ.Studio can detect a new track to fill a harmonic gap if some tracks cannot be mixed harmonically in your selection.
+3. Solve harmonic issues - by clicking the X in the Match column of the playlist, DJ.Studio can detect a new track to fill a harmonic gap if some track combinations do not match harmonically.

 After you’re happy with the overall arrangement of the mix, it’s time to refine your transitions.